Amid plans for a listing on the Warsaw Stock Exchange, Żabka places Romania, ‘an attractive adjacent market’ at the heart of its future growth.

 According to Bloomberg, the initial public offering could Żabka at as much as eight billion US dollars—several times CVC’s cost in 2017 of just over one billion euros.

-The Żabka listing will also be good news for the Warsaw Stock Exchange and likely cement its position as the largest and most important in the Central and Eastern Europe region.
+The Żabka listing will also be good news for the Warsaw Stock Exchange and will likely cement its position as the largest and most important in the Central and Eastern Europe region.

 Unlike many news and information platforms, Emerging Europe is free to read, and always will be.
 There is no paywall here.
 We are independent, not affiliated with nor representing any political party or business organisation.
 We want the very best for emerging Europe, nothing more, nothing less.
 Your support will help us continue to spread the word about this amazing region.